NGIOproject/nextgenio-docs/_build/html/_sources/user_guide/file_systems.rst.txt

 Once the file system is mounted on the NVM App
-Direct partition (i.e. the namespace in the NVM reserved for direct access), applications can access the memory with the use of the memory mapping function provided by the PMDK ( mmap( ) ).
+Direct partition (i.e. the namespace in the NVM reserved for direct access), applications can access the memory in the same manner as in a traditional file system.

 EchoFS and GekkoFS make use of file system-enabled DAX.
 Device DAX is technically possible for EchoFS, but this